African Heritage Initiative (AHI)

-(AHI Seed Grant Description and Application Process - Application closed)
+AHI Seed Grant Description and Application Process - Download Form

 Overview of Grant Opportunity

 The African Heritage Initiative (AHI) of the African Studies Center is making research funds available to support collaborative research projects.
 The expected seed funding award will be between $5,000 and $10,000.
-We plan to offer two or three awards for work being undertaken in summertime 2014 and in SY2014-15.
+We plan to offer two or three awards for work being undertaken in summertime 2015 and in SY2015-16.

 Eligibility: These grants are intended to support scholarship produced by the University of Michigan's faculty in the arts, humanities and interpretive social sciences whose work illuminates the dynamic, contested process by which African cultures and histories are made.
 We aim to encourage the development of overlapping, intersecting research projects that bring African scholars into close conversation with U-M researchers.